 At the start of a roast, you must use enough energy

-It’s critical to use the optimum amount of heat at the beginning of the roast for the best flavour and seed development.
-While you can start a batch with very little heat and still roast the bean centres to perfection, the product’s flavour can be awful since the roaster is forced to overcook the beans to compensate for the insufficient early heat transfer.
+It’s critical to use the optimum amount of heat at the beginning of the roast for the best flavor and seed development.
+While you can start a batch with very little heat and still roast the bean centers to perfection, the product’s flavour can be awful since the roaster is forced to overcook the beans to compensate for the insufficient early heat transfer.

 The Temperature of the Green Coffee Bean Must Always Decelerate